 This holiday season I was thinking of flavors that would put me in the holiday spirit when it came to me.
-Pear jam made with honey.
 Not to be confused with a 1990s grunge band, pear jam is a delicious gift to give for the holidays.
-With notes of cinnamon, nutmeg, ginger, and clove, this pear jam recipe will have you spreading Yuletide cheer in no time!
+With notes of cinnamon, nutmeg, ginger, and clove, this honey pear jam recipe will have you spreading Yuletide cheer in no time!
 It’s so easy and delicious that you’ll want to make some extra for yourself!

 Is there anything better than a piece of toast or a biscuit topped with a dollop of jam?
 Especially homemade jam.
 Not many things are more homey and comforting than jam that has been made in someone’s kitchen.
 Up until not too long ago, I used to think that people who made their own jam must be wizards.
 Jam has always seemed like one of those things that only other people made, and then I tried it.
 Honestly, it’s so easy that anyone can do it with a few simple ingredients and not much equipment.